ruchitachandhok/sei-flex-49/w03/d3/rock-paper-scissors/README.md

 ## Flowchart

-A flowchart you may use can be found <a href="https://drive.google.com/file/d/12ZG8Rric6ClJsVO4Appy4BAi3wVeyi7K/view?usp=sharing">here</a>
+A flowchart you may use to understand what to put in global scope vs. other functions can be found <a href="https://drive.google.com/file/d/12ZG8Rric6ClJsVO4Appy4BAi3wVeyi7K/view?usp=sharing">here</a>

 ## Setup